 Audubon South Carolina is involved in two ways.
 First, we applaud progressive towns and cities that limit the use of disposable plastic bags by local stores.

 Isle of Palms was the first in 2015.
 Folly Beach followed in 2016.
 Beaufort and its four muncipalties joined them in 2018, urged on by local Audubon members.
 (Below you can download a detailed fact sheet related to that advocacy effort.)

 Second, Audubon South Carolina opposes state efforts to restrict the right of local communities to protect wildlife and keep their beaches clean.
-Unfortunately, a bill that ties the hands of of local communities, H.3529, recently passed in our state House of Representatives and a state Senate committee, and is now headed to the state Senate.
+Unfortunately, a bill that ties the hands of of local communities, H.3529, was recently approved by our state House of Representatives and a state Senate committee, and is now headed to the Senate floor.

 Where birds thrive, people prosper.
 So let's do everything we can to keep plastic away from wildlife in South Carolina!